adam8797/WePrint/src/WePrint/Models/Mappings.md

 /ModelName/ModelNameProfile.cs
 ```

+The `/ModelName/` directory *shall not* be a namespace provider.
+This can be set in the folder's properties

 ## ModelName.cs

 This is the Database Entity model.
 It *should* be annotated with as many attributes as possible, in order to correctly define the table.
 We don't like `nvarchar(MAX)` columns in our tables!